 Skip the Tourist Traps With These Recommended Destinations

-To find the best places, they may surf the net or seek advice from tour guides, which is fine.
-The problem is that they often end up visiting “tourist traps.”
+To find the best places, you may surf the net or seek advice from tour guides, which is fine.
+The problem is that will often lead you to visit the same crowded places that everyone else is touring.
 Mingling with other tourists might make the experience more fun.
 However, it can also make the experience less personal for both of you.

-So, if you’re looking for a honeymoon site to rekindle the spark that isn’t overflowing with tourists and fellow honeymooners, check out these ten places based on travel geeks’ recommendations.
+So, if you’re looking for a honeymoon site to rekindle the spark — one that isn’t overflowing with tourists and fellow honeymooners — check out these ten places based on travel geeks’ recommendations.

 1. Texas